Cherreads

 "Where?
 Where is it?
 I'm sure I checked everything!"

-Illya, who was a few steps ahead, quickly turned around and ran back, clearly unconvinced.
+Illya, who had been a few steps ahead, quickly turned around and ran back, clearly dissatisfied.

 "This is the first nut of the day."